 Some, such as mice, have more obvious signs than others.
-Spotting an ant problem in your home or garden can be tricky, as there are many signs that are easily missed.
+Spotting an ant problem in your home or garden can be trickier, as there are many signs that are easily missed.
 Have you just walked past a pile of dirt in your garden, or was that a nest?

-Seven Signs You Have an Ant Problem
+Signs You Have an Ant Infestation in Your House

 There are some telltale signs that your home is being invaded by ants, but some of them are easy to miss unless you know what to look for.
 Check for these seven most common signs of ants to find out if you need to call in a reputable pest control expert.

 This sounds obvious but it’s easy to write off a few ants near your home as “just one of nature’s things”.

 Watch the ants very carefully.
 Have they formed a trail?
 Do they seem to be going into your home or up your walls?

 Ants will often leave pheromone trails for other ants to follow to get to the food.
 If you spot a line of ants walking with purpose towards, or away from, your doorstep, then it’s time to find an ant remedy.

 Carpenter ants like wood (hence the name!).
 If you see small trails of sawdust around your home, inside or outside, it’s likely that you have ants.

 Check for piles of sawdust near wooden beams, window ledges, skirting boards, and wood flooring.
 This is a telltale sign that you have an ant-type present that likes to burrow into wood, meaning you definitely need to call an expert.

 If you knock on wooden beams or floorboards in your home, or on your exterior wooden cladding, listen for a hollow sound.